 Below you'll see a list of the best colleges and universities for pursuing a master's degree in public health.
 Only those schools that rank in the top 15% of all the schools we analyze get awarded with a place on this list.

-Those public health students who get their master's degree from Harvard University receive $71,643 more than the standard public health student.
+Those public health students who get their master's degree from Harvard University receive $71,643 more than the average public health student.

-It is difficult to beat Columbia University in the City of New York if you wish to pursue a master's degree in public health.
-Columbia is a fairly large private not-for-profit university located in the large city of New York.
+It's difficult to beat Columbia University in the City of New York if you wish to pursue a master's degree in public health.
+Columbia is a very large private not-for-profit university located in the city of New York.

-Those public health students who get their master's degree from Columbia University in the City of New York earn $22,940 more than the standard public health student.
+Those public health students who get their master's degree from Columbia University in the City of New York make $22,940 more than the typical public health graduate.

-Emory University is one of the finest schools in the country for getting a master's degree in public health.
+Emory University is one of the finest schools in the United States for getting a master's degree in public health.
 Emory is a fairly large private not-for-profit university located in the large city of Atlanta.